 - A. A probe is mechanically connected to the aircraft and electrically connected to an EDC input.
-The pre-wired harness provides most of the electrical connections from the probes to the EDC inputs. - B. The EDC converts the signals from the probes to a digital format and sends the data to the CGR through the serial bus.
+The prewired harness provides most of the electrical connections from the probes to the EDC inputs. - B. The EDC converts the signals from the probes to a digital format and sends the data to the CGR through the serial bus.
 The EDC has 33 inputs.
 Many of these inputs can be used to monitor various types of functions. - C. The CGR receives the data from the EDC and the data is processed through the CGR as follows: - 1.
-The data is assigned to a function. - 2.
-The function is assigned calibration data, units, redlines, limits etc. - 3.
-The function is assigned to a screen location. - 4.
-All data is displayed at the approprate screen location.
+A Function is created in the CGR and is linked to an EDC input. - 2.
+The function is assigned a screen location onto the Main or System Screen of the CGR. - 3.
+Calibration, units, redlines, limits etc. are assigned to the data coming into that function.